Superstation: Canada

-Moreover, multichannel television providers within Canada are able to distribute American television stations in their digital package, regardless of whether they are superstations or affiliates of the five major U.S. broadcast networks (ABC, NBC, CBS, Fox or The CW) that are authorized by the Canadian Radio-Television and Telecommunications Commission (CRTC), which maintains a list of foreign television channels approved for distribution by the agency.
-The CRTC authorizes five of the six designated American superstations (sans WAPA America) for carriage on domestic multichannel television providers.
-Under CRTC rules first implemented on October 26, 1983, to bolster domestic programming services (particularly both independently-owned and specialty services) by requiring providers to "link" U.S.-based services in discretionary tiers tied to Canadian services, all authorized American superstations typically are received mainly through a subscription to one or more domestic premium channels (such as Crave, Starz, Super Channel and/or Super Écran, and previously the now-defunct services Movie Central and Encore Avenue).
+The CRTC authorizes five of the six designated American superstations for carriage on domestic multichannel television providers.
+Under CRTC rules first implemented on October 26, 1983, all authorized American superstations typically are received mainly through a subscription to one or more domestic premium channels; this was to help domestic programming services, particularly independently-owned and specialty services.
 Superstations included in Section "B" of the CRTC's Part II eligible services list are mandated to be packaged with premium services; however, under a related rule that allows for one superstation of the provider's choice to be carried on a non-premium tier, some television providers have chosen to offer either TBS/WPCH-TV, WGN-TV or WSBK in a specialty tier.